 Medications may include:

 Some symptoms may not become evident for two or three days after surgery.
 If you experience any of the following, call your surgeon or seek medical attention:

 - Numbness and tingling around the lips and hands

 - Shortness of breath

-Several problems can occur when the parathyroid glands secrete too much parathyroid hormone (PTH).
+Several problems can occur when the parathyroid glands secrete a too much parathyroid hormone (PTH).

 - The blood calcium level rises in a condition known as hypercalcemia.
 The bones lose calcium (osteoporosis) while the body absorbs too much calcium from food.
 Calcium levels may also increase in the urine, leading to kidney stones.